collectiveaccess/ProvidenceDocs/_source/dataModelling/primaryTables.rst

    :header-rows: 1
    :file: intrinsics_occurrences.csv

-`Note:` ca_occurrences.preferred_labels.names is used by data mappings and display templates to reference the intrinsic name field in the ca_occurrence_labels table
+`Note:` ca_occurrences.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_occurrence_labels table

 Collections (ca_collections)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Collections represent significant groupings of objects.
 They may refer to physical collections, symbolic collections of items associated by some criteria, or any other grouping.
 Collection records are often used to manage formal archival processing and the creation of finding aids, by configuring records to be compliant with the Describing Archives (DACS) content standard.

-`Note:` ca_collections.preferred_labels.names is used by data mappings and display templates to reference the intrinsic name field in the ca_collection_labels table
+`Note:` ca_collections.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_collection_labels table

 Collection intrinsics (ca_collections)
 **************************************